htkhiem/.emacs.d/README.md

 - `M-x query-replace RET (search phrase) RET (replacement)`: search-and-replace

 ### Vietnamese input
-- `C-\`: toggles between English and Vietnamese Telex mode (uses built-in `leim`, no need for, and not affected by, ibus)
+- `C-\`: toggles between English and Vietnamese Telex mode (uses built-in `leim`, no need for, and not affected by, ibus).

 Note: Emacs defaults to English on startup.